MSM/MMM: Participating parties

+First alliance (1991)

+Candidates (1991)

+Candidate names highlighted in green indicate elected candidates, yellow indicates that the candidate was elected via the best loser provisions and red unsuccessful candidates neither elected nor chosen for the best loser seats.

+Second alliance (2000–2005)

+MedPoint deal

-Sir Anerood Jugnauth who was Prime Minister from 1982 to 1995 initiated the deal in early 2000.
+Sir Anerood Jugnauth who was prime minister from 1982 to 1995 initiated the deal in early 2000.
 In 1995 the 60-0 victory of the MMM-MLP was outstanding as Sir Jugnauth lost his parliament seat.
 He had no choice to give more to the MMM so as to secure his party.
 Mauritian Labor Party and Mauritian Militant Movement began an alliance in 1995 and ousted the MSM out of the game.

-Under the transition Navin Ramgoolam, leader of MLP, became Prime Minister for the five years and MMM leader Paul Berenger remained as Deputy Prime Minister for the five-year term.
+Under the transition Navin Ramgoolam, leader of MLP, became prime minister for the five years and MMM leader Paul Berenger remained as Deputy Prime Minister for the five-year term.
 Sir Anerood offered Berenger more so as to attract him to form the coalition.

 He therefore offered Berenger two years of being prime minister, a higher price than being Deputy for five years.
 He accepted and both signed the deal in August 2000.

 The Medpoint Deal was based on equal power shared by both parties and the office of the Prime Minister being head of government was in the ratio 3:2.
 MSM would have the office for three years and MMM for the two remaining.

-Sir Anerood had announced that he will be retiring as Prime Minister and that his last mandate would be the 2000 elections.
+Sir Anerood had announced that he will be retiring as prime minister and that his last mandate would be the 2000 elections.
 He also initiated the idea that his son Pravind Jugnauth would become Leader of the MSM and he would stood down so as to make way for his son for the office of the Prime Minister.

 Paul Berenger agreed that he would be appointed as Deputy Prime Minister and Minister of Finance for 3 years, and after that he would succeed to Sir Anerood who was to be dismissing from office during the same period.

-Persons in the deal

 There were four main persons concerned out the deal made in 2000.
 Sir Anerood Jugnauth, Paul Berenger, Pravind Jugnauth and Karl Offmann.

 Then President of the Republic, Cassam Uteem was at his last mandate as Head of State and was due to leave office in 2002.
-Karl Offmann who was a former Minister and Member of the MSM agreed to succeed to Uteem and it was on one condition, that he would work as President only when Sir Anerood Jugnauth would be Prime Minister.
-Therefore, the leaders were both aware that Offmann would not have five years mandate as President but less.
+Karl Offmann who was a former Minister and Member of the MSM agreed to succeed to Uteem and it was on one condition, that he would work as president only when Sir Anerood Jugnauth would be prime minister.
+Therefore, the leaders were both aware that Offmann would not have five years mandate as president but less.